Dipanshurathi07/Demo/README.md

 # Demo
-This is my just Demo project for Git &amp; Github class
+This is my just Demo project for Git &amp; Github class.